Mohammed Ali Hassan Al-Moayad

-Sheik Mohammed Ali Hassan Al-Moayad (محمد علي حسن المؤيد) was a Yemeni cleric who was convicted in 2005 on U.S. federal charges of conspiring to provide material support and resources to Hamas and Al-Qaeda.
+Sheik Mohammed Ali Hassan Al-Moayad (محمد علي حسن المؤيد; May 1, 1948 – August 12, 2017) was a Yemeni cleric who was convicted in 2005 on U.S. federal charges of conspiring to provide material support and resources to Hamas and Al-Qaeda.
 His conviction was overturned in the Court of Appeals in 2008.
 He then pleaded guilty to conspiring to raise money for Hamas, was sentenced to time served, and deported to Yemen.
-Prior to his arrest, he was the imam of the main mosque in Sana'a and a high-ranking member of Yemen's opposition Al-Islah party.
+Prior to his arrest, he was the imam of the main mosque in Sanaa and a high-ranking member of Yemen's opposition Al-Islah party.

 Al-Moayad claims that he was Osama bin Laden's spiritual advisor in the 1980s, but he says that their relationship ended after the Soviets withdrew from Afghanistan.
 Bin Laden reportedly issued a fatwa calling for al-Moayad's death after the cleric publicly criticized him.

 In 2003, Al-Moayad traveled to Germany to meet a Federal Bureau of Investigation (FBI) informant, Mohamed Alanssi, and an FBI undercover agent posing as a wealthy former Black Panther.
 The FBI video-recorded al-Moayad at a Frankfurt hotel promising to funnel over $2 million to Hamas.
 He was then arrested by German police at the request of the FBI.
 Al-Moayad's assistant Mohammed Mohsen Yahya Zayed was also arrested.
 They appealed to the Federal Constitutional Court of Germany against extradition.
 This appeal was rejected, as the court found that the U.S. had given Germany assurances that the suspects would not face a military court or any other special tribunal.
 They were therefore turned over to U.S. custody, and taken to New York City to face trial.
 It was decided to try them at the U.S. District Court in Brooklyn, because al-Moayad was alleged to have done some of his fundraising at a Brooklyn mosque.
 At the time of the arrests, John Ashcroft said that al-Moayad had admitted to funding Osama bin Laden with $20 million prior to the September 11 attacks.